 Method:

-- Boil seeds in oil for 6–8 minutes.
+- Boil seeds in oil for 6–8 minutes until the seeds turn reddish.

 - Leave overnight; rinse in the morning.

-Regular oiling can support scalp hydration and hair vitality.
-Oils like black seed or castor oil are commonly used.
+Regular oiling can support scalp hydration and hair vitality [3].
+Oils like Black Seed (Nigella sativa) or Castor Oil are commonly used to improve hair shine and manageability.

 Method: